FSX/misaka/README.rst

 Misaka
 ======

-A Python binding for Sundown_, a markdown parsing library.
+The Python binding for Sundown_, a markdown parsing library.

 Documentation can be found at: http://misaka.61924.nl/